PojavLauncherTeam/PojavLauncher/README.md

 - There's no planning.

 ## iOS version?
-- I have that idea but unfortunately, I don't have any Mac OS X devices to create a demo app.
+- [ ] I have that idea but unfortunately, I don't have any Mac OS X devices to create a demo app.
-- GL4ES has build instruction for iOS.
+- [x] GL4ES has build instruction for iOS.
-- LWJGL 2 is not yet ported to iOS.
+- [ ] LWJGL 2 port for iOS.
-- MobiVM fork of RoboVM.
+- [x] MobiVM fork of RoboVM.

 ## Installing OptiFine?
 Follow steps [here](https://github.com/khanhduytran0/PojavLauncher/wiki/Install-OptiFine).